ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/what-are-operations.dotnet.markdown

-# Operations : What are the Operations
+# Operations: What are the Operations

 The RavenDB client API is built with the notion of layers.
 At the top, and what you will usually interact with, are the **[DocumentStore](../../client-api/what-is-a-document-store)** and the **[DocumentSession](../../client-api/session/what-is-a-session-and-how-does-it-work)**.